anishakd4/postgresLearning/README.md

 -  Char(5) : we provide a string to Postgres that is longer than five characters, then Postgres is going to trim characters until it just gets down to five.
 And likewise, if we provide a string less than five characters, Postgres is going to insert spaces to the right hand side until it gets up to five.
 - VARCHAR(5): we provide a string to Postgres that is longer than five characters, then Postgres is going to trim characters until it just gets down to five.
 If we put in a string less than five characters, no spaces will be added, as was the case with Char.
+- Now, just so you know, there is no performance difference between these different character types, which is kind of unlike many other types of databases.
+So you should pick the type that best suits your application.
+You don't have to worry about trying to pick the exact correct value of VarChar in order to optimize any performance or anything like that.

 [<img src="./pictures/character_data_type.png" width="50%"/>](./pictures/character_data_type.png)